 John has over 20 years’ experience handling complex building and construction, insurance and professional negligence litigation in Australia and overseas.

 Whilst practicing predominantly in the building and construction field, John also appears in a broad range of commercial disputes, including contract law, insurance, professional negligence, insolvency, and trade practices.
-He is listed as a ‘leading’ junior for Commercial Litigation & Disputes in Doyle’s Guide 2015 and 2016, and for Commercial Law by Australian Financial Review’s Best Lawyers 2018.
+He is listed as a ‘leading’ junior for Commercial Litigation & Disputes in Doyle’s Guide 2015 and 2016, and for Commercial Law by Australian Financial Review’s Best Lawyers 2017, 2018 and 2019.

 He appears in all courts, arbitrations and commissions of inquiry and represents clients in mediations and other forms of alternative dispute resolution.

 John was called to the Bar in 2010 and prior to this he was a partner of a national, now international, law firm, where he was in charge of the firm’s Australian Projects Litigation stream.
 John also lectures at the University of Melbourne in the Construction Law Masters of Law Program and is a member of the Advisory Board for the Melbourne Law Masters Construction Law Program.

 John Baartz has appeared in a wide range of disputes in all sectors of industry relating to, for example: mines, ports, roads, bridges, pipelines, tunnels, industrial complexes, shopping centres and residential developments.

 Examples of litigation, arbitrations and disputes in which John is currently, or has recently been, involved include: